Best Blues Harmonica – Extensive Research and Results

 GEARANK

-The Eastar Major Blues Diatonic Harmonica's main distinguishing feature is its colorful finish, which include eye candy colors like purple and pink.
-This colorful design helps it appeal to younger harmonicists.
+The Eastar Major Blues Diatonic Harmonica’s main distinguishing feature is its colorful finish, which includes eye candy colors like purple and pink.
+The colorful design, I’d say, draws attention to help get kids interested in picking it up.

 It doesn’t stray too far from conventional 10-hole harmonica designs, and the same can be said with its tonality.